Tabernol/gym-microservice/README.md

 3. Fit-Coach Microservice

 This is the main business logic microservice responsible for handling fitness coaching tasks such as managing training sessions, trainer schedules, and client interactions.
 All training-related requests are processed here.
+Circuit breaker design pattern is implemented here.

-- Technology: Spring Boot, JPA, Hibernate
+- Technology: Spring Boot, JPA, Hibernate, MySQL,

 Endpoints: